 References are always needed

 I have never seen a scientific paper or book without a reference.
 Throughout my studies, I need references for finding ideas and inspiration.
 Having references means learning from others—from their expertise and experience.
-And this is true, not only for writing and publishing a paper, but also more importantly for the long-term purpose, i.e. to enrich your perspective in life while expanding your network to reach higher goals together.
+And this is true, not only for writing and publishing a paper, but also more importantly for the long-term purpose in real life, i.e., to enrich your perspective while expanding your network to reach higher goals together.
 It goes back to this basic principle: “We can always learn something from everyone,” even though “We do not have to agree with everyone on everything.”
 Therefore, it’s important to find good references because their impact can really be life-transforming.
 Don’t forget to cite your references.

 Humility should be the outcome

 The more I learn, the more I realize my folly.
 Since I cannot do it alone, I should feel comfortable in asking for help (and vice versa, in being asked for help).
 I admit that I still need to grow in this area because oftentimes I feel more accomplished or proud if I can do everything single-handedly.
 But in life, really, there’s no such thing as being great on your own.
 [And also in death, no one can bury oneself single-handedly.]
 To me, doing a PhD can be likened to diving into an ocean (i.e., a little part of it)—it is just impossible to cover the whole ocean.
 Different parts of the ocean are like different fields of study, which not only have their own unique characteristics, but also similarities.
 Sometimes, one must take risks to dive deeper into the ocean that leads to an unprecedented discovery.
 The vastness of the ocean reveals the inevitability of unending pursuit of knowledge and wisdom.
 Perhaps, that’s why it is called “doctor of philosophy” (which means “the lover of wisdom”).
 Wisdom and vanity simply do not coexist.